DjangoGirls/organizer-manual/sponsors/README.md

 If you have time for that, we really recommend creating a simple Sponsorship Offer - a PDF file, a couple of pages.
 Tell who you are, what Django Girls is (and why it's so awesome!), tell who is going to attend the event and what's the value for them.

-You can use Sponsorship Offer we prepared for our first event and modify it to your needs.
-[LINK HERE!]
+You can use the [Sponsorship Offer](https://github.com/DjangoGirls/resources/tree/master/For%20Sponsors) we prepared for our first event and modify it to your needs.

 Price your sponsorships in a range of 300 - 1000 euros, but remember that even the smallest contributions are important.